altayaydemir/altay-dot-wtf/data/about/about.md

 **creating systems** based on iteration and supported by literature.

-**consistently changing** jobs, teams, projects, whatever. getting better at knowing when to quit and find somewhere else where I can be *more* useful.
+**consistent change.** getting better at knowing when to quit and find somewhere else where I can add _more_ value.

 ### who I admire